Published 1st August 2019; Updated: April 2021

 A disposal by husband to wife or wife to husband is not taxable but the value when the transfer takes place is treated as the value when the donor acquired the asset.

-All disposals of UK residential property must be reported to HMRC within 30 days of completion unless the taxpayer is registered for UK tax AND makes the transfer to his or her spouse.
+All disposals of UK residential property must be reported to HMRC within30 days of completion unless the taxpayer is registered for UK tax AND makes the transfer to his or her spouse.
 Failure to make such a return can be met with very high penalties.
 This was extended to include non-residential property after 5th April 2019.
+Any CGT due is also payable within the same 30 days.

 IHT arises on the death of an owner of UK property and may also arise on some lifetime transfers.
 If you are not domiciled in the UK then only your UK estate will be subject to IHT but this may include some high value investments.